odibo1/word-count/README.md

-# word-count
+# Simple word-count using Python
-word count program for DATA 690 class
+word count program for DATA 690 class using different approaches:
+- Python
+- Pandas